Vanderbilt Commodores baseball: Stadium

-The original venue for the Commodores ball club was Dudley Field.
+The original venue for the Commodores ball club was McGugin Field.
 Currently, the Commodores play their home games at Hawkins Field, which is an on-campus facility with a 3,700 seat capacity.
 Temporary outfield bleachers were installed for the 2007 Regionals and all of the 2008 season, bringing the capacity to 3,535.
 In May 2008, Vanderbilt announced extensive plans to upgrade its athletic facilities, including the addition of permanent seats down the first base line and outfield seats in both left-center and right field.
 These additions increased the size of Hawkins Field to its current capacity of 3,700 seats.
 It is adjacent to both Vanderbilt Stadium and Memorial Gymnasium and is across the street from the McGugin Center.
 Hawkins Field opened in 2002 and is named after a donor who gave $2 million to help finance construction.
 The stadium was also the site of the first NCAA Baseball Tournament Regional that Vanderbilt ever hosted when it was the site of the Nashville Regional in 2007.
 Vanderbilt and Hawkins Field again hosted Regionals in 2011, 2013, 2014, 2015, 2016, 2018, 2019, 2021, and 2023 along with hosting Super Regionals in 2011, 2013, 2014, 2015, 2018, 2019 and 2021.